Code-Inside/Blog/_drafts/2017-08-18-identityserver3-webapi-webapp-wpfapp-ohmy.md

 This scenario is also convered as a offical [OpenID Connect specification](https://tools.ietf.org/wg/oauth/draft-ietf-oauth-native-apps/).
 In WPF your best and easiest choice would be the [IdentityModel.OidcClient2](https://github.com/IdentityModel/IdentityModel.OidcClient2) package.

+__Auth "Steps"__

+The first step in the sample project is to aquire a access token from the IdentityServer.
+The actual implementation is thanks to the OIDCClient quite simple as you can see [here](https://github.com/Code-Inside/Samples/blob/c5d42f9b3ca61a6171eed684c57d94cac2297bf2/2016/IdentityTest/IdentityTest.WpfClient/MainWindow.xaml.cs#L44-L49).

+The OIDCClient will try to get the needed accesstoken in the silent mode first (this can be configured) and if this fails a embedded browser will appear.
+After a successful signin you will get a __accesstoken and refreshtoken__.

+After the intial sign in you can regenerate new accesstokens via the refreshtoken.

+With the accesstoken [we craft a HTTP request](https://github.com/Code-Inside/Samples/blob/c5d42f9b3ca61a6171eed684c57d94cac2297bf2/2016/IdentityTest/IdentityTest.WpfClient/MainWindow.xaml.cs#L95-L99) to our beloved WebApi and write use the token in the authorization header and finally we are done.

+__Things to consider:__

+It is important [to setup the OIDCClient](https://github.com/Code-Inside/Samples/blob/c5d42f9b3ca61a6171eed684c57d94cac2297bf2/2016/IdentityTest/IdentityTest.WpfClient/MainWindow.xaml.cs#L77-L83) the correct way with the values that you specified in your IdentityServer configuration.
+Also you should read about OpenID scopes because they are linked to the actual result.
+Without the correct scope you might not get a accesstoken or refreshtoken.